-In this tutorial you'll learn to add and position a light in an effect, to create the effect of a flashlight shining on someone's face.
+In this tutorial you'll learn about the different lights included in Spark AR Studio.
+You'll also download the sample content to learn how to add and position a light to create the effect of a flashlight shining on someone's face.

 All projects in Spark AR Studio automatically have 2 lights included in the scene - an ambient light and a directional light.
 This adds a realistic sense of light to your effects and gives depth to 3D objects.

 The ambient light provides each object in the scene with a constant amount of light from all directions.
 You can make it more or less bright by adjusting the Intensity in the Inspector.
 You can also change the color if you want to.

 The directional light can be placed anywhere in the scene.
 It shines on each object from a single direction, which you can change by adjusting its rotation and position.
 You can also change its intensity and color.